-Today, travellers have ample lodging choices that range from upscale resorts to cozy bed and breakfasts.
-However, there are only a handful of places in the U.S. which cater to travelling beer lovers by placing a brewery on hotel grounds.
-Guests can enjoy a cold, craft beer in the comfort of their hotel after a long day of visiting the local attractions.
+Today, travelers have ample lodging choices that range from upscale resorts to cozy bed and breakfasts.
+But thanks to the growth of small and independent craft breweries, we’re starting to see more and more breweries on hotel grounds offering options for traveling beer lovers.
+At these bed and brews, guests can enjoy a cold, craft beer in the comfort of their hotel after a long day of visiting the local attractions.
 This allows guests to socialize for as long as they please, knowing that a good night’s sleep is only a few steps away.

 Brewing on hotel grounds is also a sustainable way of serving beer.
-Instead of importing beers from around the world to serve to guests, the beers are brewed and bottled within walking distance of where it is served.
-Often times, the beer crafted at these ‘bed and brews’ cannot be found anywhere other than the hotel itself, making them truly unique.
+Instead of importing beers to serve to guests, the beers are brewed and bottled within walking distance of where it is served.
+Often times, the beer crafted at these unique stops cannot be found anywhere other than the hotel itself, making them truly unique.

 Here are some lodging options that are sure to provide some good hand crafted beers and some good times on your next vacation.

 The Dogfish Inn was built around the celebration of the classic family vacation while embracing convince and a modern style.
 Each of the inn’s 16 rooms features a mini fridge stocked with local snacks and barware to enjoy fresh beers from the brewery.
 But the rooms are just the start.
 The inn also provides retro beach chairs and tote bags for exploring the surrounding beaches and treasure maps to help visitors locate and enjoy the area.

 The oldest brewpub in Texas features 12 unique rooms available to guests.
 While guests don’t get breakfast, they receive a free sampler of several of their craft beers each night they stay.

 Glenwood Canyon Brewing Co. | Glenwood Springs, CO